Spring 2018 Arts Enrichment Grant Recipients

 Who is eligible?
 All currently enrolled GTU students.

 Requirements?
 The prize winner must present the paper in a "Brown Bag Lunch" (first Friday of each month) or other agreed upon public presentation.
 The paper will also be featured as a CARe blog post.
 Awardees should reference GTU/CARe in any related presentations and publications.
 In order to release funds, awardees must submit an updated IRS W-9 to the CARe office.

 Faculty Arts Enrichment Grants Fall 2018

 GTU faculty members, are you interested in integrating the arts into your course?
 Would you like to take your students on a field trip to a museum, concert, performance, or other arts event?
-CARe is offering $200 Arts Enrichment Grants to help fund tickets, transportation, and other expenses, and to encourage faculty to add arts activities to their courses.
-5 grants are available for the Fall 2018 semester.
+CARe is offering $200 Arts Enrichment Grants to help fund tickets, transportation, and other expenses, in order to encourage faculty to add arts activities to their courses.
+Five grants are available for the Fall 2018 semester.

-How to apply: send an email to firstname.lastname@example.org that covers the following points:
+To apply, send an email to firstname.lastname@example.org, addressing the following points:

 - What is the venue you plan to visit; which specific activity or performance will you attend?

 - How will you use this arts enrichment in your teaching?
-Attach a course syllabus.
+Please attach a course syllabus.

 Awardees will be required to report on their arts activity with an illustrated post for our blog CARe Package.
 Please note, this is a lump sum grant and awardees will be required to file a W9 with the GTU.
 This is not a reimbursement grant, so there is no need to keep receipts for CARe.
 Field trip expenses do NOT have to equal $200; remaining funding is considered an honorarium.